XertroV/aec-membership-test-simulator/README.md

 Additionally, the AEC mistakenly enforced a testing table with a typo for 4 years -- it's unknown if they ever noticed before the table was updated.
 (See [Appendix: AEC Membership Testing Tables / Circa 2012 to 2016](#circa-2012-to-2016))

-*Disclosure and context: My roles in The Flux Party (Flux) are: a founder, the deputy leader, the secretary, and the deputy registered officer.*
+*Disclosure and context: My roles in The Flux Party (Flux) were: a founder, the deputy leader, the secretary, and the deputy registered officer.*

 ### Change Log